dylancallaway/balance_bot/README.md

-# balance_bot
+# Balance Bot Project (V2.0)

-Repository for Balance Bot V2.0
+Repository to hold all of the code and files for version 2.0 of Dylan Callaway's balancing robot project.